pydjinni/pydjinni/docs/index.md

 ## Extendable

-Pydjinni is modular, additonal capabilities can be added through custom modules.
+Pydjinni is modular, additional capabilities can be added through custom modules.

 That way for example support for an additional host language can be added without having to maintain a fork or contributing to the project.